Norman E. Vinn, DO, MBA

 George Thomas, DO

 George Thomas, DO is a board certified family physician and fellow in the American College of Osteopathic Family Physians.
 Retired Osteopathic family physician after 43 years.
 Past president of the AOA and OOA.
 Has received the AOA presidential citation from President Mark Baker DO for efforts in public policy, lifetime achievement award and family physician of the year award from the ACOFP.
 Also received the distinguished service award and the trustees award from the OOA.

-Adrienne White-Faines, MPA, serves as CEO of the American Osteopathic Association (AOA), which proudly represents its professional family of more than 129,000 osteopathic physicians (DOs) and osteopathic medical students.
+Kevin Klauer, DO, EJD, FACEP, serves as the CEO of the American Osteopathic Association (AOA), representing more than 145,000 osteopathic physicians (DOs) and medical students throughout the U.S.